SamoaOfficial Name: Independent State of Samoa

 FINANCIAL TRANSACTIONS: Although some businesses in Apia, especially those frequented by tourists, do accept credit cards, many do not, including gas stations.
 Major hotels and some restaurants and stores accept major credit cards (Visa, Master Card, and American Express).
 You can get Samoan currency from ATMs, which are located in Faleolo Airport, Salelologa, and in many locations in Apia.
 For more information on ATM locations and banking services, visit the ANZ Bank website or the WESTPAC website.

-LGBT RIGHTS: Same-sex acts are a crime in Samo, with prison terms of up to seven years.
+LGBT RIGHTS: Same-sex acts are a crime in Samoa, with prison terms of up to seven years.
 The Crimes Ordinance 1961 and the more recent Crimes Act 2013, which came into effect 1 May 2013, criminalize same-sex acts.
 There is no recognition of same-sex relationships, marriage or adoption by same-sex couples in Samoa.
 There are also no anti-discrimination laws in place.
-Although the country is historically tolerant towards homosexuality, especially with regards to “fa’afafine,” efforts to modernize the law under the Crimes Act 2013 were unsuccessful; however, the updated statute did eliminate the section that made it an offence for a male to dress as a female.
+Although the country is historically tolerant towards homosexuality, especially with regards to “fa’afafine,” the third-gendered Samoans, efforts to modernize the law under the Crimes Act 2013 were unsuccessful; however, the updated statute did eliminate the section that made it an offence for a male to dress as a female.
 In many Samoan families it is not uncommon to raise a male child as a girl who plays an important role in domestic duties or the work force to provide for elderly parents and younger siblings.
 The Samoa Fa’afafine Association with the Samoan Prime Minister as their patron is very active in its charitable work, HIV education and prevention programs.
-For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read our Information for LGBT Travelers
+For more detailed information about LGBT rights in Samoa you may review the State Department’s annual Country Reports on Human Rights Practices.
+For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read our LGBT Travel Information page.

 Most major hotels, restaurants, and cafes are actively restructuring their facilities to accommodate persons with disabilities.
 Persons with disabilities have easy access to medical facilities.
 However, disabled travelers should clarify with the hotel what accommodations are available before they book.
 Some family-based beach accommodations in the outer villages are also working to provide accessibility for disabled persons.
 Many of the new multi-story buildings provide ramps and elevators, but older public buildings do not.
 The blind and persons in wheelchairs or on crutches will have difficulty navigating in and around Apia because of a limited number of stoplights and sidewalks.
 Traffic is particularly hazardous for the disabled in rural areas that have no footpaths and sidewalks.
 Most buses and taxis do not have ramps to accommodate wheelchairs.